unifyai/unify/README.md

 Functionality wise, the Async and Sync clients are identical.

 ## Streaming Responses

-To enhance application responsiveness, enable streaming by setting the `stream` parameter to `True` in the `.generate` function.
-This will produce output in chunks instead of the full output at once.
+You can enable streaming responses by setting `stream=True` in the `.generate` function.

 ```python
 import os